MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-identity-providers.md

 ### OAuth generic providers

-Azure supports generic OAuth2 identity providers which allow you to use your own providers.
+Azure supports generic OAuth2 which allow you to use your own identity providers.

 You can choose from two generic identity provider implementations which have different settings as shown below.